mstst33/PS/README.md

-# Programmers
+# PS
-For solving problems on programmers site
+For solving problems